Former US Vice President

 The hinterlands in India consist of about 650,000 villages.
 These villages are inhabited by about 850 million consumers making up for about 70 per cent of population and contributing around half of the country's Gross Domestic Product (GDP).
 Consumption patterns in these rural areas are gradually changing to increasingly resemble the consumption patterns of urban areas.
 Some of India's largest consumer companies serve one-third of their consumers from rural India.
 Owing to a favourable changing consumption trend as well as the potential size of the market, rural India provides a large and attractive investment opportunity for private companies.

-India’s per capita GDP has grown at a Compound Annual Growth Rate (CAGR) of 12.3 per cent between 2009-10 to 2015-16, contributed by growth in rural sector.
+India’s per capita GDP in rural regions has grown at a Compound Annual Growth Rate (CAGR) of 6.2 per cent since 2000.
 The Fast Moving Consumer Goods (FMCG) sector in rural and semi-urban India is expected to cross US$ 20 billion mark by 2018 and reach US$ 100 billion by 2025@.

 Following are some of the major investments and developments in the Indian rural sector.